monsoonmaelstrom/book2/book2.md

 “So I can fulfill my duty to her.”

-“According to Alexandria, if I didn’t come with her, Iverson would have killed me,” Reese says looking at me, finally speaking for the first time.
+“According to Alexandria, if I didn’t come with her, Iverson would have killed me,” Reese informs me, finally speaking for the first time.

 “And you believed her,” Alex states.

-“Yes,” Reese says simply.
+“Yes,” Reese replies simply.

 “Are you okay, Reese?”
-I ask.
+I want to know.

 She looks well enough physically, but I can tell she’s on edge.
 She practically raised me.
 Whatever she’s doing here, it wasn’t her idea.
 I know that much.

-“I would prefer not to be here, but I also enjoy being alive,” Reese says succinctly.
+“I would prefer not to be here, but I also enjoy being alive,” Reese tells me, succinctly.

 “I’m sorry.”